 I am happy that you enjoyed the article on eating out in peace.
 You can certainly create the same kind of peaceful environment when eating at home.
 Kids can present several different challenges, and each can be dealt with by following a few simple guidelines.

 Dr. Cale’s Eating In Sanity Rules.

 1. You Can Only Eat If You Stay In Your Seat.

-More and more kids are very active tend to jump out of their seat, run around, punch their brother, run back and forth to the TV.
-You can put and end to this easily.
+More and more kids are very active tend to jump out of their seats, run around, punch their brother, run back and forth to the TV.
+You can put an end to this easily.
 You let your kids know you’ll only get to eat when you remain in your seat.
 If you get out of your seat, you’re done.
 What’s dinner starts and you put the rule into place, you might remind them just once per meal, for the first week.
-After this, rule stands without you having to state it.
-Now the kids get out of their seat, you simply reach over and take their plate.
+After this, the rule stands without you having to state it.
+Now the kids get out of their seats, you simply reach over and take their plate.
 Put their food in the garbage and let them know they’re done.
 No discussion.
 No snacks, until the next meal.

 Okay, I know this sounds harsh but keep listening.
 If you have concerns about them missing a meal, please don’t.
 We know your kids can go for three weeks without food.
-Of course am not recommending three weeks and you really don’t have to be concerned about that.
+Of course, am not recommending three weeks and you really don’t have to be concerned about that.
 I’m pointing out that missing a meal will not harm them in any way.
-I encourage you to check your pediatrician if you have questions about this.
+I encourage you to check with your pediatrician if you have questions about this.
 I emphasize this point because it’s essential for you to remain in a place of calm clarity as you respond with a clear consequence.